-“Often, the problem lies in the nerves that are in the spine,” he says.
-“In younger patients, the cause of nerve compression is usually a slipped disc (when one of the padded discs between your spinal bones protrudes awkwardly).
-In these patients, the pain usually goes down one leg, correlating with whichever nerve is compressed.
+"Often, the problem lies in the nerves that are in the spine," he says.
+"In younger patients, the cause of nerve compression is usually a slipped disc (when one of the padded discs between your spinal bones protrudes backwards).
+In these patients, the pain usually goes down one leg, correlating with whichever nerve is compressed."

-“In older patients, sometimes the spinal bone (vertebra) itself can slip forward, which puts pressure on more than one nerve.
-These patients may complain of pain going down both calves when they walk, which feels a bit better when they rest.”
+"In older patients, sometimes the spinal bone (vertebra) itself can slip forward, which puts pressure on more than one nerve.
+These patients may complain of pain going down both calves when they walk, which is relieved by rest."

-When any nerve is compressed, it’s not unusual to feel tingling or numbness.
+When any nerve is compressed, it's not unusual to feel tingling or numbness.
 Occasionally, the leg muscles themselves may weaken.
-In more severe cases, problems with bladder or bowel function may occur.
+In more severe cases, problems with bladder or bowel dysfunction may occur.

-A malfunctioning nerve may also result in similar symptoms, although this is rare.
+A malfunctioning nerve may also result in similar symptoms, although this is less common.

 If you are struggling to pass urine, go to the emergency department and seek medical advice immediately.